Immigration Lawyer Cost for a Green Card (2025 Guide)

 Q: Is it necessary to hire a lawyer?

-A: No, but it reduces mistakes and delays.
+A: No, but having one reduces the risk of mistakes and delays.

 Q: Are filing fees included in lawyer costs?